 Furthermore, seed fresh and dry weights consistently increased from 14 days before physiological maturity until maturity.
 At 14 days before physiological maturity, RK 390-25 and ATL-1 exhibited the highest fresh and dry weights.
 At physiological maturity, RK 390-25 maintained the maximum fresh and dry weights, followed by TNAU-86, JK-65, and JK364 for fresh weight, and ATL-1, TNAU-86, JK-65, and JK364 for dry weight.
 These findings provide a comprehensive understanding of Kodo millet seed development and its intricate relationship with dormancy.

 While evaluating the germination percentage, significant dormancy was observed, so we have worked out the mitigation strategies for breaking the dormancy.
-Out of eight dormancy mitigation treatments viz., scarification, stratification, hormonal and chemical treatments, seed soaking with KNO3 @ 1% for 4 hrs exhibited maximum dormancy mitigation efficiency (62% seed germination) and 31% higher seed germination as compared to control (no treatment).
+Out of eight dormancy mitigation treatments, viz., scarification, stratification, hormonal and chemical treatments, seed soaking with KNO3 @ 1% for 4 hrs exhibited maximum dormancy mitigation efficiency (62% seed germination) and 31% higher seed germination as compared to the control (no treatment).

 REFERENCES